 As with traditional marriage counseling, there are certain issues and situations with which online marriage counseling cannot help.

 For example, marriage counseling will not help people who are in a physically abusive relationship.
-According to the Office on Women’s Health, if a person is in such a relationship, they should confide in one of the following people:
+According to the

 - a family member or friend